pedrohdjs/WaterBot2020/README.md

 # WaterBot2020

 A Twitter bot that reminds it's followers to drink some water!
-It is currently deployed on Heroku, using a scheduler to post Tweets every 30 minutes.
+It is currently deployed on Heroku, using a scheduler to post Tweets every hour.
 You may see it in action (using sentences in portuguese) [right here!](https://twitter.com/AguaBot2020)

 ## How does it work?